And by the way, folks, I don't mean to be beating this to dead horse, but it's worth mentioning.

 Hasn't stopped the Democrat Party.

-It's just gonna make them angrier.
+It's just going to make them angrier.

 Oh, you don't believe what we believe, huh?